 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 can walk you through the pitfalls of getting a mortgage.
-Call us: (203) 526-9345.
+Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 can answer questions about title insurance and many others.
+Give us a call: (203) 526-9345.